JocysCom/DataAnonymizer/README.md

 ## Data Source

-Names were merged from "National Records of Scotland" and "US Social Security Agency".
+Data tables were created by merging public "National Records of Scotland" and "US Social Security Agency".
 It contains 31 339 first names and 162 289 last names.

 ## Installation